Pure Gym Limited

 While it is possible to create your own training plan, it can be difficult to make sure it's effective without a lot of long distance running experience.
 Working with a run coach or using an online plan is easier, and means you can focus on just the running element.

-The length of time you'll need to train for a half marathon depends on your current fitness levels.
-For a complete beginner with no running experience, around 24 weeks (5 months) is the minimum length of time you should allow, but 6 months is ideal as it allows for setbacks such as minor injuries, as well as wriggle room for rest breaks or holidays.
+• Complete beginners: For a complete beginner with no running experience, around 24 weeks (5 months) is the minimum length of time you should allow, but 6 months is ideal as it allows for setbacks such as minor injuries, as well as wriggle room for rest breaks or holidays.

-For those who can comfortable run 5K, 12-16 weeks should be enough time to build up to 13 miles, but again factoring in a couple of extra weeks will allow for additional rest breaks and plans that might get in the way from time to time.
-For experienced runners who want to really challenge themselves, 16 weeks is a good amount of time to allow you to safely increase speed and mileage without injuries.
+• If you can run 5k comfortably: For those who can comfortable run 5K, 12-16 weeks should be enough time to build up to 13 miles, but again factoring in a couple of extra weeks will allow for additional rest breaks and plans that might get in the way from time to time.

 No matter how long you decide to train over, it's important to factor in regular rest days each week - these are vital for allowing your body to recover and rebuild (learn more about why rest days are important with our guide).
 Listening to your body is also crucial to ensure you don't push yourself too hard.
 While challenging yourself each week is key to improving, doing too much too soon is more likely to cause an injury than improvement.
 If you feel any unexpected pains (beyond the usual post-workout DOMS), scale back or rest for a few days and see how you feel before diving back in.